EijiKashiwase/Contoso_PBI/README.md

 # Contoso_PBI
-Repository created to maintein "Contoso" Power Bi Project.
+Repository created to maintain "Contoso" Power Bi Project.

 This project is a exploratory one.
 The main objective here is use Contoso (since is a huge "company" with a good amount and good quality of data) to build a PBI report using several and different resources.